More About Me

 Stephanie Hutchinson (pronouns: she/her/hers) is an International Board Certified Lactation Consultant (IBCLC) and International Public Speaker who lives in southeastern Ohio - specifically Gallipolis, Ohio - with her wife and two daughters.
 She began her journey into the lactation field in 2007, after the birth of her first daughter.
 Starting as a WIC Breastfeeding Peer, Stephanie continued to pursue education and certifications, with hopes to mentor young, diverse lactation folx in Appalachia.
 Stephanie holds three degrees: AA in Communications, BS in Leadership with a Concentration in Maternal Child Health: Lactation Consulting, and MBA in Entrepreneurship with a Concentration on Non-Profit Leadership.

 Stephanie earned her CLS (Certified Lactation Specialist) in 2012 and her CLC (Certified Lactation Counselor) in 2013.
 She sat for the IBLCE in July 2015, to find out she passed and earned the credential of IBCLC in October 2015.
-Stephanie currently works as the Education Manager for Pediatric Products and owns a private practice in lactation consulting, Rainbow Mountain Lactation.
-She also works for Lactation Education Consultants as an instructor and media manager and is the Hotline Administrator for Appalachian Breastfeeding Network.
+Stephanie currently works as the Owner and IBCLC at her own private practice in lactation consulting, Rainbow Mountain Lactation.
+She also works for Lactation Education Consultants as an instructor, administrative assistant, and media manager and is the Hotline Administrator for Appalachian Breastfeeding Network.
 Stephanie has presented to many different conferences and symposiums across the world and is also available to present on various Appalachian-centered and LGBTQIA2S+ lactation topics at conferences, meetings, or educational sessions.
 For more information click here.

 It is Stephanie's mission, along with the help and guidance of many influential colleagues, to make equitable change in her state, as well as all of Appalachia.
 Her key focuses are on inclusivity, equitable access to lactation care, and diversification of what the lactation field looks like and how it will continue to grow.
 She believes in mentoring young aspiring lactation professionals to help them tap into their own strengths and skills, while also working to change policies and structures that are currently not conducive to empowering young folx to desire to enter the lactation field.